Abdus Sobhan: Arrest and trial

 Abdus Sobhan was arrested on 20 September 2012 from Bangabandhu Bridge area while he was traveling from Dhaka to Pabna.
 Later, he was taken to Pabna to appear before the court that issued the warrant against him in connection with a case filed in 2003.

 A day after his arrest he appeared before the International Crimes Tribunal (Bangladesh) in Dhaka on charges of crimes against humanity committed during the Liberation War of Bangladesh in 1971.
 The International Crimes Tribunal-1 (ICT) framed nine charges of wartime offences against Abdus Sobhan for alleged crimes against humanity in 1971.
 Sobhan denied the charges brought against him and claimed that he had served as a mole for the Mukti Bahini against Pakistani forces in his time at the Peace Committee.

 Death

-Sobhan died on 14 February 2020 at Dhaka Medical College Hospital at the age of 83.
+Abdus Sobhan died on 14 February 2020 at Dhaka Medical College Hospital at the age of 83.

-Next day 15 February he was buried on Pabna Sadar Arifpur graveyard.
+He was buried the following day at Pabna Sadar Arifpur graveyard.